davesnuthouse/RedGuild/README.md

 17. (Fixed) Table not refreshing after Add
 18. Add button also needs clicked twice (once for defocus and once to activate)
 19. Delete functionality causes display issue on dkp table (data is fine)
-20. ML tools table needs to be 'reset' to show changes to dkp table
+20. (Fixed?)
+ML tools table needs to be 'reset' to show changes to dkp table
 21. DKP table headers cutoff?
 (Rotation)
 22. (Fixed) Not a bug but need to change feral dps to a new icon as it's the same as feral tank
 23. (Fixed) Missing from group goes off the window on Inviter
 24. (Fixed) Broadcast DKP broken
-25. The column sizes on ML Scorecard aren't quite right on MS/OS so they highlight in a way that gives me autistic tingles.
+25. (Fixed) The column sizes on ML Scorecard aren't quite right on MS/OS so they highlight in a way that gives me autistic tingles.

 Features to consider for the distant future: